-- 1. Camp Counselor Leadership Training: Participants will gain practical knowledge in the areas of after-school and day camp counseling.
+- Camp Counselor Leadership Training: Participants will gain practical knowledge in the areas of after-school and day camp counseling.
 They will learn to conduct activities in a day camp setting, utilizing weekly themes to enhance creativity, and participants will learn how to create a camp activity schedule.
-Activities include arts/crafts, cooking, games, science and nature, sports, and will learn tools to manage youth ages 5 to 12. - 2.
-Outdoor Education Leadership Training: Participants will receive hands on training and gain knowledge in basic camping and outdoor skills, survival skills, first aid, outdoor cooking, topographical maps, stars, plants and wildlife.
-Through experiential learning, interns will gain a new understanding of what nature has to offer. - 3.
-Crime Scene Investigation "CSI": Participants will become more familiar with law enforcement officers, will gain knowledge in the areas of deductive reasoning, following procedures, and pursuing details.
-Each participant will receive hands-on training in identifying fingerprints, tracking, and controlling a crime scene. - 4.
-Technology Leadership Training: Participants will learn the basics of Arduino Software, basic coding, Excel, Publisher, PowerPoint, and build their own blinking LED light, digital hourglass, electronic crystal ball, and design control panel.
+Activities include arts/crafts, cooking, games, science and nature, sports, and will learn tools to manage youth ages 5 to 12. - Outdoor Education Leadership Training: Participants will receive hands on training in, and gain knowledge of, basic camping and outdoor skills, survival skills, first aid, outdoor cooking, topographical maps, stars, plants and wildlife.
+Through experiential learning, Participants will gain a new understanding of what nature has to offer.

+- Crime Scene Investigation "CSI": Participants will become more familiar with law enforcement officers, will gain knowledge in the areas of deductive reasoning, the following of procedures, and the pursuit of details.
+Each participant will receive hands-on training in identifying fingerprints, tracking, and controlling a crime scene. - Technology Leadership Training: Participants will learn the basics of Arduino Software, basic coding, Excel, Publisher, PowerPoint, and will build their own blinking LED light, digital hourglass, electronic crystal ball, and design control panel.